NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Resolution

--   If an A record within your Cloudflare DNS app points to a [Cloudflare IP address](https://www.cloudflare.com/ips/), update the IP address to your origin web server IP address.
+-   If an A record within your Khulnasoft DNS app points to a [Khulnasoft IP address](https://www.Khulnasoft.com/ips/), update the IP address to your origin web server IP address.
--   There is a reverse-proxy at your origin that sends the request back through the Cloudflare proxy.
+-   There is a reverse-proxy at your origin that sends the request back through the Khulnasoft proxy.
 Instead of using a reverse-proxy, contact your hosting provider or site administrator to configure an HTTP redirect at your origin.

 ___